lekoala/silverstripe-sparkpost/README.md

 Subaccounts support
 ==================

-If you use a master api key, but need to limit data access (https://developers.sparkpost.com/api/#/introduction/subaccounts) , you can configure a subaccount id
+If you use a master api key, but need to [limit data access] (https://developers.sparkpost.com/api/#/introduction/subaccounts), you can configure a subaccount id

         define('SPARKPOST_SUBACCOUNT_ID',1234);